 You may still be able to file for divorce and serve your spouse by publication.
 You can still ask the court to end your marriage, divide any property and debts located in Washington, and (if Washington has jurisdiction over your children) enter a parenting plan.
-Service by Certified Mail or Publication has more info.
+Use Service by Certified Mail or Publication.

 You may have to file your divorce in tribal court.
 Talk to a lawyer with expertise in Indian law.

 E. What if the children have not always lived in Washington?